Fuyi-Yang/Package-Detection-PyTorch-YOLOv4/README.md

 ├── model
 ├── tool
 │   ├── web_crawler            program that crawls image from google
-│   ├── alert.py               sends a message to email box or SMS │   ├── format_converter.py    yolo/coco format to input, output to yolo format
-│   ├── config.py
+│   ├── alert.py               sends a message to email box, SMS, whatsapp, messenger, and more │   ├── format_converter.py    yolo/coco format to input, output to yolo format │   ├── config.py
 │   ├── darknet2onnx.py        tool to convert into onnx --> tool/darknet2pytorch